kennytilton/MatrixJS/js/matrixjs/readme.md

 * efficiency: the initial page load is of one block of HTML source (no piecemeal JS DOM assembly).
 Now let's get into how the app fulfills the requirements.
 ## I do declare!
-The first functional requirement:
+The first functional requirement from the TodoMVC challenge:
 > When there are no todos, #main and #footer should be hidden.
-And here is the code that will hide and show `#main` as to-dos come and go (recall that `cF` is short for "make formulaic cell"):
+And here is the code that will hide and show `#main` as to-dos come and go (`cF` is short for "make formulaic cell"):
 ```javascript
    section({class: "main",
             hidden: cF( c => Todos.empty)})
 ```
 Sweet. `#footer` works the same.
 But the above just makes the `hidden` matrix property true or false.
 What actually updates the DOM?

-Matrix internals invoke the observers we specify, but in this case the MatrixJS HTML sub-component `Tag.js` has our back.
-Without getting too far into the weeds, here is how a change in the matrix `hidden` property makes it to the DOM, with a Tag-supplied universal slot observer not shown already having worked out that it needs to handle `hidden` as a global attribute:
+Matrix internals invoke whatever observers we specify; in this case the MatrixJS HTML sub-component `Tag.js` has our back, `tag` being the JS class for all HTML element proxies in the matrix.
+Without getting too far into the weeds, here is how a change in the matrix `hidden` property makes it to the DOM, with a Tag-supplied universal slot observer (not shown) already having worked out that it needs to handle `hidden` as a global attribute:
 ```javascript
 function obsAttrGlobal (property, md, newv, oldv, c) {
    if (oldv===kUnbound) {